biorobotics-car/p24-science-hasomed/README.md

 ### 3. Set the Serial Port

 Make sure to update the COM port to match your device.
+To identify the correct COM port, open Device Manager and look under the "Ports (COM & LPT)" section.
+The device should appear as "USB Serial Port (COMx)".
 In `P24Science.m`, modify:

 ```matlab
 comPortRehaStim = 'COM4';  % Change this to your device's COM port